So, you’ve figured out that you want a plan. Congrats! That’s an essential first step.

 - Step three: Follow your plan.
 Track your spending as you go and make changes where you need to.
 Feel free to adjust your plan to fit your circumstances.

 If you ever run into a problem, we’ve got you covered.
 Just hit the little question mark icon on the bottom right hand side of your screen and search our library of resources.
 If you need one-on-one help, send a message to our support team—they’re YNAB wizards and they love to problem-solve.
-They’re also super nice, so don’t be shy about reaching out if you need to know more about how to set up your budget in YNAB.
+They’re also super nice, so don’t be shy about reaching out if you need to know more about how to set up your plan in YNAB.

 You can also check out our Help Center for more resources, including podcasts, videos, live Q&A sessions, guides, blog posts and more!